Rodman Octagonal Barn

 The Rodman Octagonal Barn near Edgeley, North Dakota was built in about 1890 by Luman B. Rodman.
 It was listed on the National Register of Historic Places in 1986.

 It is a large building with each side of its eight sides approximately 26 ft wide.
 The east, entrance side projects forward about 6 ft.
 The building has an unusual roof which includes hay dormers.

+This building was removed from the National Register of Historic Places in 2015 as it had been demolished.